 Mix the sauce together and leave aside for use later.

-Mash the yam while it's hot and. add in the salt,sugar, five spice and sesame oil.
-Mix well .
-Slowly add boiling into the wheat starch.
-Do not add all at once.
-Use chopsticks to mix into a dough and add in shortening.
+Method: Mash the yam while it's hot and add in the salt,sugar, five spice and sesame oil.
+Mix well and add in the wheat starch.
+Knead to a dough and add in shortening.
 Knead till everything is combine.

 Divide the dough into 20 pcs and shape into a bowl.
 Spoon a spoon of filling and shape into a egg shape or round balls.